kelvinxiao01/hofhacks/src/taskpane/services/SERVICES.md

 ### Process
 1. Receives a message from the user
 2. Processes the message to determine the user's intent
+3. For read operations, directly reads from Excel and formats the output
-3. Sends the message to the AI agent backend (currently simulated)
+4. For other operations, sends the message to the AI agent backend (currently simulated)
-4. Receives a response from the AI agent
+5. Receives a response from the AI agent
-5. Processes the AI agent's response to extract actions
+6. Processes the AI agent's response to extract actions
-6. Executes the actions using the ExcelActionExecutor
+7. Executes the actions using the ExcelActionExecutor
+8. Formats the output in a user-friendly way

 ### Output
 - A response object containing:
-  - A message to display to the user
+  - A message to display to the user (formatted for readability)
   - Actions to be performed in Excel
   - Metadata about the response